mjgroth/deephys/src/main/resources/changelist.md

 - Set default exception handler for threads created before GUI started (helps error handling, less silent errors and crashes, more logging)

+### Internal Development
+- Added MSI (for installing windows apps), though we may not use this